rulma/stocks-analysis/README.md

 As you can see our initial script is able to complete each request in just under a second.
 Now this may seem fast but we must consider that we are only working with 12 unique tickers and a couple thousand lines of data.
 A more realistic data set will have at least 100 times more data to sort and analyze.

-Our biggest time constraint is the nested for loops that fill and calculate our desired metrics.
+Our biggest time constraint is the nested for loops that fill and calculate our desired metrics

-'''
- '4) Loop through tickers
     For i = 0 To 11

         ticker = tickers(i)